 In economic terms this unique landscape is referred to as a Blue Ocean – an untapped market of new customers found by people like Ava who have brought forward their unique perspectives.
 Blue oceans are fresh markets ripe for growth and profits.
 Red oceans, by contrast, represent saturated markets where products / services fight to win customers and market share.

 A recent Harvard Business Review article outlined how Ava DuVernay found a Blue ocean in Hollywood:

 “New markets are found when someone stands in a spot that gives them a point of view distinctly their own.
 It is from this point, this centering spot of onlyness, that blue ocean markets are first spotted.
 It’s how Steve Jobs of Apple Computer found a blue ocean in the tech industry by centering design.
 It’s how Kara Goldin of Hint Water found one in the soda industry by centering health.
 And it’s how Ava DuVernay found a blue ocean in the film and TV industry by centering her work on people of color.
 But conquering blue oceans takes more than just believing that they are there.
 New boats have to be built, crews have work together, and currents found to build momentum and growth.
 DuVernay provides an excellent example of how to do all three.”

 On the Spirit of Womankind:

-Ava DuVernay is commited to amplifying female voices.
+Ava DuVernay is committed to amplifying female voices.
 For her OWN series, Queen Sugar – a family drama that champions female voices, Ava had a female in the directors chair for every single episode.
 It aired 29 episodes over two seasons.
-When male directors compained about discrimation she said “I invite you to tell whoever is feeling discriminated against to sue me so that I can sue every studio that has left women out…..”
+When male directors complained about discrimination she said “I invite you to tell whoever is feeling discriminated against to sue me so that I can sue every studio that has left women out…..”

 When asked why she assembles an all female directing staff, Ava answers “Because we can.
 Because we can create spaces that nourish in our own image, in the same way that our male counterparts have created in their own image for over a century.”